NVlabs/gbrl/README.md

 ## Getting started
 ### Prerequisites
-- Python 3.9 or higher
+- Python 3.7 or higher
+- LLVM and OpenMP (macOS).

 ### Installation
 To install GBRL via pip, use the following command: